briocodes/Lighthead/README.md

 # Noteapp
-A simple to use application for taking notes or keeping track of notes for a course
+An app for taking notes